 Companies continue to incorporate ElectriPlast in their on-going product development evaluations.
-On March 30, 2016, the Company announced that LeddarTech includes ElectriPlast material to produce lens barrels in its latest release of its LeddarOne Sensing Module, a compact and low-cost lidar that provides valuable presence detection and distance measurement capabilities to a wide range of finished products.
-In the announcement, LeddarTech highlighted the superior qualities of ElectriPlast in the key areas of weight-reduction, cost, and robustness in the demanding environment of drone aircraft.
+One of the Company's customers, LeddarTech raised over \$100 million during the period.
+A LeddarTech product includes ElectriPlast material to produce lens barrels in its latest release of its LeddarOne Sensing Module, a compact and low-cost lidar that provides valuable presence detection and distance measurement capabilities to a wide range of finished products, including systems for autonomous driving vehicles.
+A key reason for LeddarTech using ElectriPlast is due to the superior qualities of ElectriPlast in the key areas of weight-reduction, cost, and robustness in the demanding environments where LeddarTech products are used.